 In the last Torah portion, Metzorah, we learned about two entangled birds.
 This week, we learn about two entangled goats.
-I don’t know if these goats studied quantum mechanics but they can sure teach us a thing or two about quantum entanglement.
+I don’t know if these goats studied quantum mechanics, but they can sure teach us a thing or two about quantum entanglement.

 Entanglement is one of the mysteries of quantum mechanics.
 On a macro level, entanglement is easy to understand.
 Imagine a coin sawn into two halves along the plane parallel to the face of the coin.
-One-half has only heads and the other only tails.
+One half has only heads and the other half has only tails.
 Let’s send each of these halves to two people, Shimon and Reuven.
-If Shimon gets the half with the heads, he knows immediately that Reuven got the half with the tails even if Reuven didn’t yet open the envelope.
+If Shimon gets the half with the heads, he knows immediately that Reuven got the half with the tails, even if Reuven didn’t yet open the envelope.
 In other words, the states (heads or tails) of two halves always remain correlated—if one is heads, the other is necessarily tails.
 In the parlance of quantum mechanics, these two halves are said to be entangled.

-As an aside, although I have never seen anyone actually splitting a coin into two halves, we do have in Jewish tradition a similar—but real—example.
-When animal skin is prepared for ritual purposes (e.g., to write a tefilin or a mezuzah) the whole skin (cutis or full hide called gevil), is split into two layers: epidermis (the outer level next to the animal’s hair, klaf, used to write tefilin) and dermis (the inner layer next to the animal’s flesh, dukhsustus, used to write mezuzot).
-The two halves of the hide are entangled—if one is klaf, the other is necessarily dukhsustus.
+(As an aside, although I have never seen anyone actually splitting a coin into two halves, we do have in Jewish tradition a similar, but real, example.
+When animal skin is prepared for ritual purposes (e.g., to write a tefilin or a mezuzah) the whole skin (cutis or full hide called in Heb. gevil), is split into two layers: epidermis (the outer level next to the animal’s hair, klaf, used to write tefilin) and dermis (the inner layer next to the animal’s flesh, dukhsustus, used to write mezuzot).
+The two halves of the hide are entangled—if one is klaf, the other is necessarily dukhsustus.)

 On a macro level, the entanglement does not present any problem—the information about each of the two halves in our examples is always known in principle.
 On a micro level, things are more complicated.